kelsonc/genids-framework/flow_extraction/README.md

 - Pandas;
 - Pytz.

-The fixed package versions used by GenIDS Framework must be installed from the repository-level `requirements.txt` when it becomes available.
+The fixed package versions used by GenIDS Framework must be installed from the repository-level `requirements.txt`.

 ## Generated Artifacts